 In the past few months, have you ever had difficult moments and the doubt of having to live through another season of waiting?

-And of the tyres...
+And what about the tyres...

 "I'm confident.
 So far they have behaved very well".